New Member Presentation

 This means that even though you may currently not be working at a Guild signatory facility, you can maintain your health coverage through the Motion Picture Industry Health Plans by using the hours accumulated in your Bank.

-To determine how many hours you have in your Bank of Hours, call the Motion Picture Industry Pension and Health Plan at (818 or 310) 769-0007 ext.
-263 and speak to someone in eligibility.
+To determine how many hours you have in your Bank of Hours, call the Motion Picture Industry Pension and Health Plan at (855) 275-4674.
+At the first menu choose option “1” for Active Participant.
+At the second menu, choose option “2” for General Questions and ask the representative about your banked hours.

 [ Back to Top ]